An Easy Chocolate Brownie Recipe

 Add the sugar to the bowl and mix.

 Next, add the vanilla to the brownie mix.

 Add the eggs, one at a time, while mixing.

 Pour the flour mixture into the egg mixture and blend.

 Add a little bit at a time until all of the flour mixture is blended in.
 You’re almost there.
 Mmm…

-Before you add the brownies to the batter, toss the chocolate chips in a little bit of flour.
+Before you add the chocolate chips to the batter, toss them in a little bit of flour.

 I can’t explain the science behind this, but if you toss the chocolate chips in the flour, it will keep them from sinking to the bottom of the brownie while they cook.